aelogica/express_templates/README.md

 # ExpressTemplates

-Provides a macro-like DSL for use in constructing html templates in plain Ruby as an alternative to Erb or HAML.
+Provides a DSL for html templates using a declarative style of Ruby as an alternative to Erb or HAML.

 ## Usage